 ~800 ms

-Two design choices dominate the architecture.
-First, streaming everywhere: don’t buffer to a complete utterance before sending; ship STT partials into the LLM and ship LLM tokens into TTS as they arrive.
-Second, one media server: don’t cross two WebRTC peers or transcode twice — every extra hop is 40–80 ms and a chance for audio artifacts.
+Two choices dominate.
+First, stream everywhere: don’t buffer a complete utterance before sending — push STT partials into the LLM and push LLM tokens into TTS as they arrive.
+Second, one media server: don’t cross two WebRTC peers or transcode twice.
+Every extra hop is 40–80 ms and a fresh chance for audio artifacts.

-If you want a reference implementation that handles SIP trunking, jitter buffers, and barge-in out of the box, our team has been shipping on LiveKit since 2024 — and you can read the architecture detail in our Building Multimodal AI Agents with LiveKit guide.
-It covers the same pipeline for agents that also handle video and screen share.
+Want a reference implementation that handles SIP trunking, jitter buffers, and barge-in out of the box?
+We’ve been shipping on LiveKit since 2024 — the same pipeline for agents that also handle video and screen share is in our Building Multimodal AI Agents with LiveKit guide and the deeper LiveKit for AI agents course.

 The latency budget — where 800 milliseconds goes

 1. Speech-to-text (~120 ms).
-With Deepgram Nova-3 streaming, first partials arrive in about 100–140 ms. Whisper-v3 is slower (200–300 ms) but higher accuracy on clean speech.
-Nova-3 multilingual handles code-switching across ten languages on the same call — a real requirement for European and APAC deployments.
+Deepgram Nova-3 streaming returns first partials in about 60–140 ms. Whisper-v3 is slower (200–300 ms) but higher accuracy on clean speech.
+Nova-3 Multilingual handles code-switching across ten languages on the same call — a real requirement for European and APAC deployments.

 2. LLM turn (~450 ms).
 Most of your budget.
-Single-turn prompts with no tool call come back in 250–400 ms from GPT-4o or Gemini 2.5.
-One tool call adds 150–300 ms each.
-Two tool calls blow the budget, so design for one — or pre-fetch context before the user finishes speaking.
+A single-turn prompt with no tool call comes back in 250–400 ms from a fast model.
+Each tool call adds 150–300 ms. Two tool calls blow the budget — design for one, or pre-fetch context before the caller finishes speaking.

 4. Network, media server, jitter buffer (~100 ms).
-The tax you pay for real-time audio.
-LiveKit Cloud runs under 100 ms in most regions; a self-hosted FreeSWITCH on the same VPC as your application under 60.
+The tax on real-time audio.
+LiveKit Cloud runs under 100 ms in most regions; a self-hosted FreeSWITCH on the same VPC as your app, under 60.

 5. Barge-in detection.
 Not part of the response-time budget, but the difference between a natural call and a robot.
-You need VAD (voice-activity detection) running on the inbound audio that can cut the TTS mid-sentence when the caller starts talking.
-LiveKit ships one; Vapi, Retell, and Deepgram Voice Agent all handle it at the platform level.
+You need voice-activity detection on the inbound audio that cuts the TTS mid-sentence when the caller starts talking.
+LiveKit ships one; Deepgram Flux folds end-of-turn detection into the transcriber; Vapi and Retell handle it at the platform level.

-Send us a recording and a trace; our voice engineering team ships a written diagnosis in 48 hours.
+Send us a recording and a trace — our voice team ships a written diagnosis of where your 400 ms is hiding within 48 hours.

 STT leaders and word-error-rate math